rehanvipin/work/content/java/build_tools.md

 The `@TaskAction` annotation defines the function which should be run when an task of that class is invoked.
 That function is called after `doFirst`, and before `doLast`.
 It is also possible to create tasks which don't have any action at all e.g., `build`.
 They can have other properties and functions, but don't really have an action to do by themselves.
+They are known as "lifecycle tasks"

 ## Projects
 When you run `gradle` inside a "build", it first looks for the settings.gradle file, creates a "Settings" object,